 The Reluctant Readers' Book Club, sponsored by the Office of the Chief Diversity Officer, is designed to introduce students to books that are more reflective of their worldview, all while enhancing a student’s language skills.
 Students are partnered with a faculty/staff member, and will engage in a short common read for the duration of the semester.

 The Real to Reel film series highlights relatable stories conveyed on both the big and small screens.
 These once a month offerings provide students with thought-provoking storylines and visuals, and encourages critical dialogue and reflection.
 Each film is accompanied by pre-and post-discussion facilitated by a faculty and/or staff member.

 The mission of the WKU PRIDE Center is to support all LGBTQIA+, questioning, and allied students at Western Kentucky University.
 The PRIDE Center works to improve the campus climate for all LGBTQIA+ students by advocating for the respect and safety of all members of the campus community through events and educational opportunities.
-The PRIDE Center collaborates with other campus programs and groups to support students as they complete their educational goals.
+The PRIDE Center is part of the Intercultural Student Engagement Center, and it collaborates with other campus programs and groups to support students as they complete their educational goals.

 True Racial Understanding Through Honest (T.R.U.T.H.)
 Talks are group discussions designed to engage the campus community in conversations on topics of race, diversity, equity, and inclusion.
 T.R.U.T.H.
 Talks’ vision is to educate participants on social justice and intergroup relations, and to prepare them to lead others in creating a more inclusive campus and world.
 A hallmark feature of the talks includes students, faculty and staff being invited to use interactive technology to assist in retaining anonymity when posing questions and engaging in conversations.